Home » Know how

 For information on routes, schedules, and fares, go to the ATM website or use their online journey planner.

-At your arrival in Milan we will help you obtain an ATM student monthly pass (“abbonamento urbano mensile”) and we will pay for it.
+At your arrival in Milan we will help you obtain an ATM student pass (“abbonamento urbano”) and we will pay for it.
 A passport and a passport-size photo are required: if you didn’t bring one photo with you there are photo booths in some subway stations.

-Please remember that if you don’t have with you your monthly pass you must purchase a ticket.
+Please remember that if you don’t have with you your pass you must purchase a ticket.
 A single urban ticket costs €2 and it is valid for 90 minutes.
 You must validate your unused ticket by stamping it in a machine, either when you enter the metro through the gates or when you board the bus (you will find a machine with a slot for the ticket upon entry).
 Always travel with a validated ticket.
 There is also a one-day ticket (€7, valid for 24 hours after stamping).
 If you carry a large piece of luggage you have to purchase an extra ticket.
+If you travel outside of the center of Milan the fare could be higher: click here for more information.

 Siena is a small city and you can reach everything by foot.
 If you have to take a bus (for example from the train station to the Refugio) purchase the ticket before boarding and stamp it in the machine when you board the bus.
 A single urban ticket costs €1.50 (€2.50 if you purchase it on the bus).
-Click here to download a map of bus routes.
-For more information visit the Tiemme planner.
+For more information visit Autolinee Toscane.

 If you want to take a cab in Milan or other Italian cities, make sure to only use official taxis.
 These taxis are often white, but they can sometimes be yellow or other colors.
 They can also be recognized by the “TAXI” sign on their roof and the license number that is clearly displayed on the sides of the taxi, at the back and on the inside.
 Official taxis will also have a meter to measure and display the fare rate.
 You will have a better chance of being charged a reasonable fare by using official taxis.